Ifegwu-A/deployment-1/README.md

-Deployment-1
+# Deployment Documentation

-This deployment will walk you through setting up your pipeline.
-Take notes of each main step of the pipeline.
+This deployment will walk you through setting up your pipeline using Jenkins and elastic beanstalk.
-Observe all the tools being used in the pipeline.

-CI/CD pipeline deployment 1